OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

 #### Pushing
 Instead of pulling the heading from wherever it is available, we could also use a push architecture.

-In the `NMEA.multiplexer` project (part of this repo), there is this notion of `forwarder` that could be used here.
+In the `NMEA-multiplexer` project (part of this repo), there is this notion of `forwarder` that could be used here.
-This project could be implement the `forwarder` interface, and the `NMEA.multiplexer` could push the required data to the `SunFlowerDriver` (Position & Heading), from the server, to the SunFlower.
+This project could be implement the `forwarder` interface, and the `NMEA-multiplexer` could push the required data to the `SunFlowerDriver` (Position & Heading), from the server, to the SunFlower.
 > For inspiration, see the existing forwarder `nmea.forwarders.SolarPanelOrienter`, designed to work
 > with the `SunFlower.v1`, the one working with micro-servos.